BurnySc2/BurnysTSBC/README.md

 The working web version [can be found here](https://burnysc2.github.io/Factorio-Train-Station-Blueprint-Creator/) and should have nearly the same functionality as the mod.

-The source code (non-minified) for the web version [can be found here](https://github.com/BurnySc2/Factorio-Train-Station-Blueprint-Creator).
+The source code for the web version [can be found here](https://github.com/BurnySc2/Factorio-Train-Station-Blueprint-Creator).

 # What is this?